 If you are giving proper respect to seniors, bhakti may come.
-If you are not giving respect to them and instead you are placing yourself on a high simhasanam, how will you get bhakti?
-At the time of taking prasadam, you should be somewhat humble and make a line, allowing superiors to he at the head.
+If you are not giving respect to them and instead you are placing yourself on a high simhasanam (golden throne), how will you get bhakti?
+At the time of taking prasadam, you should be somewhat humble and make a line, allowing superiors to be at the head.
 We should satisfy them first, and then we should take prasadam.
 We should follow the behavior of our guru-varga.
 When Sanatana Gosvami is approaching, Rupa Gosvami says, "Oh, my Gurudeva has come."
 And he serves him.
 What is Sanatana Gosvami saying in turn?
 "Although he is my younger brother, still he is my Gurudeva because he serves Srimati Radhika more than I do."
 They are giving each other proper respect.
 If you want to have pure bhakti, you should follow the way in which Giriraja Govardhana serves, from top to bottom, those who are very dear to Krsna.
 According to their 'dearness' to Krsna, he serves all Vrajavasis, and you should serve everyone in the same way.

 krsneti yasya giri tam manasadriyeta